 The protein encoded by this gene forms a complex with two other proteins, nuclear protein localization-4 and valosin-containing protein, and this complex is necessary for the degradation of ubiquitinated proteins.
 In addition, this complex controls the disassembly of the mitotic spindle and the formation of a closed nuclear envelope after mitosis.
 Mutations in this gene have been associated with Catch 22 syndrome as well as cardiac and craniofacial defects.
 Alternative splicing results in multiple transcript variants encoding different isoforms.
 A related pseudogene has been identified on chromosome 18. [provided by RefSeq, Jun 2009]

 GeneCards Summary for UFD1L Gene

 UFD1L (Ubiquitin Fusion Degradation 1 Like (Yeast)) is a Protein Coding gene.
-Diseases associated with UFD1L include velocardiofacial syndrome and tetralogy of fallot.
-Among its related pathways are Protein processing in endoplasmic reticulum and Regulation of degradation of deltaF508 CFTR in CF. GO annotations related to this gene include receptor binding and ubiquitin-specific protease activity.
+Diseases associated with UFD1L include inclusion body myopathy with paget disease of bone and frontotemporal dementia and velocardiofacial syndrome.
+Among its related pathways are DNA Double-Strand Break Repair and Protein processing in endoplasmic reticulum.
+GO annotations related to this gene include receptor binding and ubiquitin-specific protease activity.

 UniProtKB/Swiss-Prot for UFD1L Gene